BestTimesToVisit.com Logo

 nature

-Wake up before the city stirs and wander through the Turia Gardens, the former riverbed transformed into a verdant ribbon of parks and recreational spaces.
-Catch the soft morning light illuminating the City of Arts and Sciences, and enjoy the tranquility before the crowds descend.
-It's the perfect way to greet the day, with locals jogging and cycling alongside you.
+Wake up with the city and wander through the Turia Gardens, the former riverbed transformed into a lush green ribbon winding through Valencia.
+Catch the early morning light painting the City of Arts and Sciences in soft hues, and enjoy the peaceful atmosphere before the crowds descend.
+It's the perfect way to experience this unique urban park.

 Best time: Apr-Oct